 - a multi-computer routing and Internet algorithm test network

 - a software defined data centre network testbed

-- an edge computing testbed consisting of over 200 Raspberry Pis.
+- a programmable edge computing testbed consisting of over 300 Raspberry Pis and programmable network switches

 The NetSys theme hosts a number of externally funded research projects.